 // initialize

-var myWarningAlertInit = new BSN.Alert('#myButtonAlert');
+var myWarningAlertInit = new BSN.Alert('.alert');

-Also attach handlers to the original events:
+Also attach listeners to the original events:

 // close.bs.alert

-myButtonAlert.closest('.alert').addEventListener('close.bs.alert', function(event){
+myAlert.addEventListener('close.bs.alert', function(event){

 // do something cool